QubesOS/qubes-doc/developers/usability-ux.md

 Usability & UX
 ==============

-If software is too complicated to use, it often goes unused.
+Software that is too complicated to use, is often unused.
 Thus, usability and user experience of Qubes OS is an utmost priority for us, as we want as many people as possible to benefit from the unique security properties of Qubes OS!

 We ask anyone developing for Qubes OS to please read through this guide to better understand the user experience we strive to achieve.
 Also, please review [our style guide](/doc/style-guide/) for other design related information.